open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 MyFruitCounter.Add(2, new("name", "apple"), new("color", "green")); // Not exported
 MyFruitCounter.Add(5, new("name", "apple"), new("color", "red")); // Exported
 MyFruitCounter.Add(4, new("name", "lemon"), new("color", "yellow")); // Exported
-// Since the cardinality limit is 3, the SDK will only export measurements for the following three combinations:
+// Since the cardinality limit is 3, the SDK will only emit three combinations:
 //   1.
 No key/value pair Value=1
 //   2. (name:apple, color:red) Value=6
 //   3. (name:lemon, color:yellow) Value=7